- Research & Extension

 - Employee Resources

-Check out this video, Chris Cousins, an undergraduate in Fisheries and Wildlife put together showcasing his internship with Oregon Department of Fisheries and Wildlife!
+Check out this video that Chris Cousins, an undergraduate in fisheries and wildlife, put together showcasing his internship with Oregon Department of Fisheries and Wildlife!

 An exploratory internship involves a professional experience of at least 40 hours of learning time in an off-campus natural resource setting.
 Most students chose to attend a professional conference, such as an annual conference of The Wildlife Society or American Fisheries Society, or assist a professional biologist with field work.

 An intensive internship helps you gain technical skills to complement the academic/conceptual knowledge you learn in the classroom.
 It involves a professional experience in an off-campus natural resource organization.
 The aim is to experience enough depth and breadth in practices and procedures that you gain competence in one or more facets of a position or organization.

 Students based at the Corvallis campus generally have a traditional intensive internship involving a full-time, seasonal volunteer or paid position.
 Students attending through Ecampus often have a non-traditional intensive internship because their full-time jobs, children, and mortgages limit their ability to work in a temporary, seasonal position.
 Ecampus students can get more information by reading these FAQs for non-traditional intensive internships.

 In FW 209 Career Skills for Fisheries and Wildlife Sciences, you will learn the skills needed to search for, apply to and attain internships and jobs.
 Skills include how to write a resume and cover letter writing, networking, interviewing, and professional development planning.
 To access some of these materials early, please reference the develop tools and skills section of our website.

 Credit hours are determined by the amount of learning-time associated with the internship, as agreed to by the student, internship organization, and internship coordinator.
 Exploratory internships are typically one credit hour and intensive internships are typically three credit hours.